-Beneficiaries looking for an alternative to Original Medicare have the option of enrolling in Medicare Supplement plans in Utah.
+Beneficiaries looking for an alternative to Original Medicare have the option of enrolling in a Medicare Supplement plan in Utah.
 The federal Medicare program has “gaps” that require beneficiaries to pay out-of-pocket costs like copayments and coinsurance.
 Medicare Supplement plans in Utah are designed to close the gaps, making Medicare benefits simpler and health care more affordable.

 What are the Top 5 Medicare Supplement Plans in Utah?

 Each Medicare Supplement insurance plan in Utah is marked with a letter.
 Each lettered plan includes the same basic benefits and plan limits regardless of the insurance company chosen.
 Compare the top five Utah Medigap policies to see which policy may fit your health care needs and budget best.